NodeRedis/redis-errors/README.md

 # redis-errors

-All error classes used in [node_redis](https://github.com/NodeRedis/node_redis) are in here.
+All error classes used in [node_redis](https://github.com/NodeRedis/node_redis) from v.3.0.0 are in here.
 They can be required as needed.

 ## Install